adambloebaum/Pitching-Biomechanics/README.md

 https://user-images.githubusercontent.com/96801448/212527424-d88d4e3c-2a3c-4d46-9fe5-636d3a0e408d.mp4

 ## biomech scorer (composite score coming soon)
 Given a CSV file of an athlete's biomechanical data it will return percentile rankings for all biomehanical metrics in the form of a CSV.
-It will also return a composite biomechanics score calculated using metric weights using a similar neural network setup from the velocity predictor and the percentile rankings.
+It will also return a composite biomechanics score calculated using metric weights using another deep learning neural network and the percentile rankings.